Peanut Butter Protein Oat Bars [Recipe]

 Of course, if you do need to skimp a little to make these oat bars more macro-friendly, then you might like to try using a peanut butter powder instead, like Chike.
 I used Chike for the optional topping in this recipe but you could definitely use it as a replacement for the nut butter mixed in with the oatmeal.
 Let me know how it turns out if you do!

-- In a small bowl mix together your dry ingredients, the quick cooking oats, baking powder, sea salt and ground cinnamon and set aside.
+- In a medium bowl mix together your dry ingredients, the quick cooking oats, baking powder, sea salt ground cinnamon & protein powder and set aside.

-- In a large bowl mix your the mashed banana and peanut butter together until combined.
+- In a large bowl mix your mashed banana and peanut butter together until combined.

 - Add in the vanilla extract, honey and egg (to make this vegan you can replace with a flax egg).
 Mix until combined.

-- Add the almond milk and stir until batter everything is fully mixed in.
+- Add half the almond milk and stir until everything is fully mixed in.

 - Pour the mixture into a lightly greased 9×9” baking pan.